dspeyer/dspeyer.github.io/magic.md

 #### Checklist Caster
 Prerequisite: wizard.
-You  can take 5 on spell craft checks to cast spells.
+You  can take 5 on spellcraft checks to cast spells.

 #### Improved Checklist Caster
 Prerequisite: Checklist Caster.
-You may roll 5d4 instead of 1d20 on spell craft checks to cast spells.
+You may roll 5d4 instead of 1d20 on spellcraft checks to cast spells.

 #### Extra Preparation
 Prerequisite: wizard.